Kynthar

 • A new vendor's first acknowledgment.
 No baseline exists.
 Nobody knows if their confirmed lead time is realistic or if their pricing is competitive.
 The acknowledgment sits in email, uncompared to anything.

-Every one of these signals becomes an automatic action within 30 seconds of the email arriving.
+Every one of these signals becomes an automatic action within minutes of the email arriving.
 No human effort.
 No manual cross-referencing.
 No spreadsheet updates.

 See Your Procurement Emails Become Intelligence

 Forward a few vendor emails.
-Watch them become linked, validated, and actionable in 30 seconds.
+Watch them become linked, validated, and actionable in minutes.
 No credit card required.

 Start Free